NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 To use this feature you need to connect to an archive node.
 We recommend using [Alchemy].

+Note: Hardhat can only fork mainnet.
+Support for other testnets will be added in a future release.

 ## Forking from mainnet

 The easiest way to try this feature is to start a node from the command line: